 Medical Editor: John P. Cunha, DO, FACOEP

-Depacon (valproate sodium) Injection is used to treat various types of seizure disorders.
-It is an antiepileptic.
-This medication is available in generic form.
-Common side effects include dizziness, headache, nausea, vomiting, sleepiness, weakness, changes in taste, numbness or tingling of the skin, or pain at the injection site.
+Depacon (valproate sodium) Injection is an antiepileptic used to treat various types of seizure disorders.
+Depacon is available in generic form.
+Common side effects of Depacon include:

 Patients should initiate therapy with Depacon at 10 to 15 mg/kg/day.
 The dosage should be increased by 5 to 10 mg/kg/week to achieve optimal clinical response, usually achieved at daily doses below 60 mg/kg/day.
 Depacon may interact with aspirin, felbamate, meropenem, rifampin, amitriptyline, nortriptyline, carbamazepine, clonazepam, diazepam, ethosuximide, lamotrigine, phenobarbital, phenytoin, tolbutamide, topiramate, warfarin, or zidovudine.
 Tell your doctor all medications and supplements you use.
 Depacon should be used during pregnancy only if the benefits outweigh the risks.
 It may harm a fetus.
 Depacon passes into breast milk.
 The effect on a nursing infant is unknown.
 Consult your doctor before breastfeeding.

 Our Depacon (valproate sodium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following serious adverse reactions are described below and elsewhere in the labeling:

 - Birth defects [see WARNINGS AND PRECAUTIONS]